edelgrace/edelgrace.me/content/blog/2016-02-28-blogilates-beginners-workout-calendar-2-0-day-12.md

 ### Video 3: Relax with Me Stretch

 I was a little wary doing the stretches because on Friday I was stretching and gave myself a charley horse.
 The beach scenery was a nice touch.
 Typical California.
-I want sun too&#8230;
+I want sun too...

 <div class="flex-video">
 </div>